 However, Legend Trail is not so remotely located that it is not near shops, restaurants and other conveniences that homeowners need while living here.
 There is a shopping center, as well as a grocery store and specialty shop, just five miles from Legend Trail.
 Legend Trail homeowners are also just 15 miles from a major medical center and about 50 minutes away from Phoenix's Sky Harbor International Airport.

-Local real estate professionals like Carl Chapman REALTOR at eXp Realty can show prospective buyers the available properties for sale in Legend Trail.
+Local real estate professionals like Carl Chapman REALTOR at West USA Realty can show prospective buyers the available properties for sale in Legend Trail.
 The homes for sale here are primarily single-family residences, although there are around 30 condominiums located here as well.
 The typical asking price is around $900,000; however, some prices can be as low as $$475,000 to $559,000, depending on the size and location of the available homes in the community.

 Homes typically remain on the market for around 53 days before selling.
 Sellers typically get around 95 percent of their full asking price.